Pietermaritzburg: Bus

 The Pietermaritzburg Municipality historically operated a tram service, which was closed down in the 1940s, and a bus service, which was closed down in the 1980s.

 Nowadays regular daily bus services connect Pietermaritzburg to other major cities in South Africa.
 The bus station is located on Burger Street, opposite the McDonalds Centre, and it serves major bus companies.
 Greyhound and Intercape are the most reliable and they operate several round-trips from Durban to Johannesburg daily, where Pietermaritzburg is the second to last stop before Durban.

 Taxis

 Pietermaritzburg has two types of taxi services: metered taxis and minibus taxis.
 Unlike in many cities, metered taxis are not allowed to drive around the city to solicit fares and instead must be called and ordered to a specific location.
 A number of companies service Pietermaritzburg and surrounding areas.
 These taxis can also be called upon for airport transfers, point to point pickups and shuttles.

 Minibus taxis are the standard mode of transport for the majority of the population who cannot afford private vehicles.

 Integrated Rapid Public Transport (IRPT)

-A bus rapid transit system is currently being developed in Pietermaritzburg.

-The initial phase would see the development of a west to east corridor from Edendale to Northdale.
-The BRT route will traverse the CBD along Church Street.
+A bus rapid transit system, the initial phase of which would connect Endendale to Northdale, was planned.
+Construction however has halted and the project has stalled, with no word on when it will resume.